-As far as weather protection goes, the tent is equipped with a detachable rainfly.
+Regarding weather protection, the tent is equipped with a detachable rainfly.
 Meanwhile, the bathtub floor and taped seams offer superb protection against the rain.

 But don’t take our word for it.
 Campers have confirmed that the tent withstands rain and heavy gusts while in the field.

 The only downside to the Napier Family-Tents Sportz is its price.
-You may be getting a premium amount of space, but you’re also going to pay for it.
+You may get a premium amount of space, but you’ll also pay for it.

-- Includes gear loft, 2 mesh pockets, and ceiling loop for lantern
+- Includes gear loft, 2 mesh pockets, and ceiling loop for a lantern.

 - Space & comfort (40%) – 8/10, includes awning